-Nearly seventy-five years have passed and the City-Cowley County Health Department continues to be committed to public health service.
+We approach our Health Department's birthday in 2021.
+Seventy-five years have passed, and the City-Cowley County Health Department continues to be committed to public health service.
 We are a multi-disciplinary organization that includes physicians, nurses, environmental officers, epidemiologists, biostatisticians, dietitians, health educators and communication professionals.
 We assess common health measures and work to improve community health and the quality of life by providing interventions and promoting healthy behaviors.

 This constitutes the Annual Report of Activities to the local appropriating units of government for the City-Cowley County Health Department as required in our founding Constitution and the Bylaws of the Board of Health.
 This report is evidence that we are continuing to fulfill our mission within the community.
 While a report such as this strives to be comprehensive it cannot detail everything that occurred.
-As we prepare to enter our 75th year of service in 2021 we will always maintain the highest level of professional service for our residents.

-Please enjoy this presentation as record of our activities and accomplishments during 2019 as summarized in the pages that follow:
+Please enjoy this presentation as record of our activities and accomplishments during 2020 as summarized in the pages that follow:

-KEY ACCOMPLISHMENTS - 2019
+KEY ACCOMPLISHMENTS - 2020

 The City - Cowley Health Department interacts with the residents of Cowley County in numerous ways.
-The following pages will detail specific program activities that occurred during the 2019 calendar year.
+The following pages will detail specific program activities that occurred during the 2020 calendar year.